 The Bottom Line

 The pattern is clear: Firecrawl is the right tool when web data is core to your workflow and you’re willing to pay for reliability, scale, and intelligence.
-The platform’s rapid innovation is impressive, but the MCP server needs proper release cadence and security responsiveness to match.
-For everything else, start free and scale up when you need to.
+Lockdown Mode and Spark 1 show that the platform is thinking about production-grade agent use cases.
+But the MCP server needs a release cadence and security response process that match the platform’s innovation pace.
+For self-hosted deployments especially, audit the SSRF exposure before deploying.

 This review is part of our MCP server review series.
 We research every server we review — examining documentation, architecture, community health, and real user reports.
 We do not test or use MCP servers hands-on; our analysis is based on publicly available information, source code, issues, documentation, and community reports.
 See our methodology for how we rate.